• Skip to primary navigation

 Fall apart eye of round roast in a white bowl

-This roast is literally all that - tender, flavorful, and fall apart!
+This fall apart eye of round roast beef recipe is literally all that - tender, flavorful, and fall apart!
 Slowly braised in tomato and red wine sauce with mushrooms, onions, and carrots - it's delish and the perfect Sunday supper.

 Print Recipe Pin Recipe Save Saved!